Discoverer 12

-Discoverer 12 was an American optical reconnaissance satellite launched on 29 Jun 1960 at 22:00:44 GMT.
-The fourth of five test flights of the Corona KH-1 spy satellite series, it was lost when the second stage failed during launch.
+Discoverer 12 was an American optical reconnaissance satellite launched on 29 June 1960, at 22:00:44 GMT.
+The fourth of five test flights of the Corona KH-1 spy satellite series was lost when the second stage failed during launch.

 Background

 "Discoverer" was the civilian designation and cover for the Corona satellite photo-reconnaissance series of satellites managed by the Advanced Research Projects Agency of the Department of Defense and the U.S. Air Force.
-The primary goal of the satellites was to replace the U-2 spyplane in surveilling the Sino-Soviet Bloc, determining the disposition and speed of production of Soviet missiles and long-range bombers assess.
+The primary goal of the satellites was to replace the U-2 spyplane in surveilling the Sino-Soviet bloc, determining the disposition and speed of production of Soviet missiles, and assessing long-range bombers.
 The Corona program was also used to produce maps and charts for the Department of Defense and other US government mapping programs.

 The first series of Corona satellites were the Keyhole 1 (KH-1) satellites based on the Agena-A upper stage, which not only offered housing but whose engine provided attitude control in orbit.
 The KH-1 payload included the C (for Corona) single, vertical-looking, panoramic camera that scanned back and forth, exposing its film at a right angle to the line of flight.
 The camera, built by Fairchild Camera and Instrument with a f/5.0 aperture and 61 cm focal length, had a ground resolution of 12.9 m.
 Film was returned from orbit by a single General Electric Satellite Return Vehicle (SRV) constructed by General Electric.
-The SRV was equipped with an onboard small solid-fuel retro motor to deorbit at the end of the mission.
+The SRV was equipped with an onboard small solid-fuel retromotor to deorbit at the end of the mission.
 Recovery of the capsule was done in mid-air by a specially equipped aircraft.

 The Discoverer program began with a series of three test flights whose satellites carried no cameras, all launched in the first half of 1959.
-There followed eight operational Discoverer satellites, all of them partial or complete failures, though Discoverer 11, launched 15 April 1960, carrying a new vacuum-resistant film, was the first mission on which the onboard camera worked properly.
+There followed eight operational Discoverer satellites, all of them partial or complete failures, though Discoverer 11, launched on 15 April 1960, carrying a new vacuum-resistant film, was the first mission on which the onboard camera worked properly.
 After the failure of Discoverer 11 on reentry, caused by the explosion of its spin motor, it was decided that the following mission would be a diagnostic flight to determine the causes of the various issues plaguing the program.